Parents

 Content Matters:

-- Prioritize educational and age-appropriate content.
+- We believe creative content production is more beneficial than passive consumption.
+Prioritize educational and age-appropriate content.
 Look for apps, games, and websites that promote learning, creativity, and collaboration.

 Establish Screen-Free Zones: